 So, choosing the right process comes down to what roles you need filled, how quickly you need them to be filled, and how hard they will be to fill.
 It’s all part of the general spectrum of growing the employee roster of a company, after all.

 There’s no one answer for which process you should use; use the one that suits your needs, and the one you have the tools and resources to manage.
-Otherwise, it comes down to finding the right agency to help you find candidates of the right level.
 Only by choosing the right process can you maintain high employee satisfaction, retention, and value.